ELBrown11/GoogleDataAnalyticsCaseStudy/README.md

 * DBeaver

-Still working on the Share and Act step of this process.
+Share and Act steps of this process in progress!